xouury/WeatherApp/README.md

 ## OpenWeatherMap API

 The application fetches weather data using the OpenWeatherMap API.
 To use this application, you need to have a valid API key from OpenWeatherMap.
-Replace the placeholder `APIKey` in the `WeatherUI` class with your actual API key.
+If you want to use your own key, replace the placeholder `APIKey` in the `WeatherUI` class with your actual API key.

 ## Contact